 Keep your software updated

 When vulnerabilities are discovered in platforms such as WordPress, Magento, and their extensions, developers fix these vulnerabilities and release updates.
 Once these updates are released the vulnerabilities are often disclosed.
-Malicious users can then read up on these vulnerabilities, scan the internet for sites that don't have the updates in place, and download POCs (proof of concepts) to quickly take advantage of them.
+Malicious users can then read up on these vulnerabilities, scan the internet for sites that don't have the updates in place, and download proof-of-concepts (POCs) and ready-made tools to quickly take advantage of them.
 If you haven't updated your website then it's vulnerable, it's really that simple.
 You might think that they won't know that your site is vulnerable but they will, and why take that risk?

 Create a custom admin path